CodyPin/game-of-life/README.md

 Eventually, given the limited screen size, all cells will reach its static state.

 ## Additional function(s)
-- allows users to click and drag the mouse to 'create chaos' by moving a live cell!
+- allows users to click and drag the mouse to 'create chaos' by creating and moving a live cell!